 Hay is highly recommended as the most foolproof method for litter box training.
-Simply put a layer of litter in the bottom of a large litter box and a bunch of hay on top of that.
-Rabbits will sit in the box and eat hay while they do their business.
-It’s very natural for them to graze and go at the same time so they usually take to it immediately.
+Simply place a layer of litter on the bottom of a large litter box and add of hay on top of it.
+Rabbits will sit in the litter box and eat hay while they do go.
+It’s natural for them to graze and go at the same time so they usually take to it immediately.
 If this method is used, don’t put hay in any other place, this will only confuse your rabbit as to where he/she is supposed to go.
 Once fully trained you can place a hay rack in any other place for them to munch on.

-The safest litters are Yesterday’s News and Wood Stove Pellets, not only are these better for your rabbit, but they are odor free and highly absorbent.
-Do not use clumping cat litter, some rabbits like to eat litter and this will clump in their digestive tract if eaten.
-Whichever material you choose, make sure to change the litter box regularly to keep it clean.
-During training, you may want a slightly “dirty” litter box to help teach the rabbit where he/she is supposed to go.
-If you are constantly cleaning it, they’ll think that it’s suppose to stay clean and won’s use it.
+The safest litters are Yesterday’s News and Wood Stove Pellets, they are better for your rabbit, odor free and highly absorbent.
+Don’t use clumping cat litter because if ingested, it will clump in their digestive tract.
+Regardless of which litter you decide to use, make sure you’re cleaning the litter box regularly.
+During training, you may want to skip a day or two in between cleaning to help teach your rabbit where they’re supposed to go.
+If you are constantly cleaning it, they’ll think that it’s supposed to stay clean and won’t use it.